Children’s learning is not all in their heads, so let's make learning memorable

 I have taught in small groups, one on one, and in classrooms, and frankly I have to admit that the most efficient way to communicate new information is by telling the kids what is in the lesson.
 It takes far less time.
 We can check off the lesson and move on to the next one.
 Problem is, this practice doesn’t seem to be compatible with what we know about the easiest and most permanent way for children to learn.
 I think it is a matter of moving away from teaching the program to teaching the child.

-The biggest obstacles to creating educational systems that are truly consistent with how a child learns best are 1] lack of time, 2] lack of time, 3] tradition.
+The biggest obstacles to creating educational systems that are truly consistent with how a child learns best are 1] lack of time, 2] paperwork, 3] tradition.
 Anyone who teaches a child at home, or anyone who teaches in any capacity in school can attest to the first two obstacles.
 I still shudder when I recall the huge volume of paperwork I had to do as a teacher.
 Reports, beautifully formatted lesson plans, etc. My biggest stressor while teaching was the fact that I never had time to sit and contemplate the best way to teach my kids.
 I grabbed handy resources and it was not best for my children.

 When we teach science, what about our lesson is going to become deep and significant learning for the child?
 In studying mammals, for instance, we could show the child a picture of a goat, or a cow, we could list the characteristics of mammals and ask the child to be able to list them at some later point.
 This practice would involve seeing pictures and words in a book, listening to a teacher talk and explain.
 That would involve the ears and eyes in flat and unmemorable ways.
 If writing the characteristics down were called for, that would involve holding a pencil and seeing oneself write, but the richness of meaning and experience would be missing.
 The hook to emotions and senses that combine to make for a truly deep learning experience.